Euphorbia glauca: Description

 Euphorbia glauca is a perennial herb with multiple erect reddish stems, around 1 metre tall.
 Its foliage is a blue/green colour.
 It flowers between September and March, although sporadic flowering can take place at other times.
 Flowers occur at the tip of the stems.
 Each flower is surrounded by a deep red coloured cup.
-Fruit occurs in from December to May.
+Fruit occurs from December to May.
 The plant produces an irritating milky sap.

 Habitat

 This species is endemic to New Zealand, found on coastal cliffs, sand dunes, banks and slopes and rocky lake shore scarps.
 It is at risk from browsing domestic and feral animals including pigs, cattle and sheep.
 Possums are also a threat.
 Its habitat can be impacted by road widening or erosion.
 A fungal disease is thought to have affected populations on the West Coast of the South Island.

 Uses

 A 1930s New Zealand Cookery Calendar from Poverty Bay Federation of Women's Institutes suggests E. glauca could be used to treat skin conditions but would require boiling the plant for an hour in a bath tub full of water before a person could then bathe in the strained water.